-Prior to coming to the Bar, Zoe spent five years conducting legal policy research and political advocacy in relation to reform of human rights, constitutional and media law.
-From 2013-2016, she worked in the cross-party parliamentary office of Lord Lester of Herne Hill QC, where she was involved in issues including the application of the Human Rights Act to residential care arranged by local authorities; policy change relating to the funding of safe abortions for rape victims in armed conflict; protection for the BBC’s independence in charter renegotiations; and aspects of the reform of investigatory powers and defamation law in England and Wales.
+Zoe worked in politics and law reform for five years before coming to the Bar.
+From 2013-2016, she was involved in issues including the application of the Human Rights Act to residential care arranged by local authorities, policy change relating to the funding of safe abortions for rape victims in armed conflict and reform of investigatory powers and defamation law.

 In 2012, Zoe worked for an independent commission established by the Coalition Government to investigate the case for a UK Bill of Rights.
-From 2010-2011, she worked in India alongside grassroots disability rights activists, where she conducted research and undertook advocacy work in relation to a federal bill implementing the UN Convention on the Rights of Persons with Disabilities.
+From 2010-2011, she worked in New Delhi alongside grassroots disability rights activists, towards a federal bill implementing the UN Convention on the Rights of Persons with Disabilities.

-Zoe holds an undergraduate degree in Philosophy, Politics and Economics and an MPhil degree in International Relations, both from the University of Oxford, which awarded her a full departmental scholarship for the duration of graduate study.
-Her MPhil thesis (for which she was awarded a distinction) concerned the politics of international law on torture.
-She completed her legal education at BPP University, where she was awarded a distinction in the Graduate Diploma in Law and was graded ‘Outstanding’ in the Bar Professional Training Course.
-Zoe is a member of Lincoln’s Inn, which has awarded her Hardwicke and Lord Denning scholarships and the Buchanan Prize for exam performance.
+Zoe has a degree in Philosophy, Politics and Economics (PPE) and an MPhil degree in International Relations, both from the University of Oxford, which awarded her a full departmental scholarship for the duration of graduate study.
+Her MPhil thesis (for which she was awarded a distinction) concerned the politics of international law on torture and specialist counter-terrorism prisons.
+Zoe completed her legal education part time at BPP, where she was awarded a distinction in the Graduate Diploma in Law and graded ‘Outstanding’ in the Bar Professional Training Course.
+Zoe is a member of Lincoln’s Inn, which awarded her Hardwicke and Lord Denning scholarships and the Buchanan Prize for exam performance.

 Zoe is a member of the Bar Human Rights Committee (BHRC), the Human Rights Lawyers Association (HRLA) and JUSTICE.